 "An area that’s much harder to assess is the mental health of the workforce.
 It’s clear when someone’s been tipped into some kind of crisis, but the challenge is getting to them before they get to that point."

-We have an Employee Assistance Programme (EAP) in place, run by Validium, the mental health experts, for any of our employees to call for emotional support or financial, legal, debt and eldercare or childcare support, but even though it is used, with a 7% annual utilisation rate, it was still dependent on employees making the first move and proactively seeking support.
+We have an Employee Assistance Programme (EAP) in place, for any of our employees to call for emotional support or financial, legal, debt and eldercare or childcare support, but even though it is used, it was still dependent on employees making the first move and proactively seeking support.

 “We wanted more people to get the help they needed sooner, so we decided to ask Validium to set up a specialist rehabilitation programme.”